-Over the last six years an army of modders have been hard at work, trying to make Oblivion into the game they always imagined it should be.
+Over the years an army of modders have been hard at work, trying to make Oblivion into the game they always imagined it should be.
 There's now a vast array of mods that can take the game in many different directions.
 Oscuro's and Francesco's overhauls reinvent the game's challenges and leveling.
 Midas' Magic Spells of Aurum give you godlike power and the ability to nuke your foes.
 There are thousands, so we've chosen best-made and most polished examples of one of the most prolific and dedicated modding communities out there.

 1. The Unofficial Oblivion Patch